Ann Widdecombe: Religious views

-In October 2006, she pledged to boycott British Airways for suspending a worker who refused to hide her cross.
-The matter was resolved when the company reversed the suspension.
+In October 2006, she pledged to boycott British Airways for suspending a worker who refused to hide her Christian cross, until the company reversed the suspension.

 In 2010, Widdecombe turned down the offer to be Britain's next ambassador to the Holy See, being prevented from accepting by suffering a detached retina.
 She was made a Dame of the Order of St. Gregory the Great by Pope Benedict XVI for services to politics and public life on 31 January 2013.